TahmidA139/ORCA/src/analysis_lib/README.md

 If you want me to do this part and then you do the stats file which will legit just be to make the two txt summary output files with the comparison let me know.
 If you want to keep your part let me know and ill start working on the stats file.
 The stats file will only need to have three functions:

-- **write_stats_to_file**  needs tp write a human-readable summary report to a text file that includes dataset-level counts, genomic GC content, longest ORF details, and a per-ORF table with GC content, protein length, and codon usage.
+- **write_stats_to_file**  needs tp write a human-readable summary report to a text file that includes dataset-level counts, GC content, longest ORF details, and a per-ORF table with GC content, protein length, and codon usage.

 - **write_comparative_report** Write a human-readable side-by-side comparative report for two sequences.